 Applicants from non-English-speaking nations must also offer evidence of written and oral proficiency in the English language by taking the International English Language Testing System (IELTS) or TOEFL exam.
-Please have the official score reports mailed directly to our office.
+Please have the official score reports sent directly to our office.

 Relevant work experience weighs heavily in SCM admissions decisions.
 The résumé should be in the standard format, including academic degree information with GPA information following each degree.

 You may upload unofficial transcripts as part of your application for admission.
 If you are admitted to the SCM Program you must provide official transcripts from all undergraduate and graduate programs you have participated in to date.
 Please send them to:

 Massachusetts Institute of Technology

 Cambridge, MA 02139-4307

 Because our admissions committee focuses on work experience, we urge applicants to provide two letters of recommendations from their professional experience and one academic recommendation letter.